gagandeepahuja09/go-practice/chat-application/Chapters/Chapter3-3WaysToImplementProfilePicture.md

 * We' ll use the same approach as gravatar for user identification.
 MD5 hash for email.
 * We' ll store this user_id in the cookie.
 * This will also help in removing the ineffeciency caused by the continuous hashing.
 Now we need to do it only once for a user session rather than doing it for every image.

+Upload Form in the UI
+* The form action will point to /uploader route.
+* The enctype attribute must be multipart/form-data so that the browser can transmit binary data over HTTP.
+* Input of type file.
+* userid is included in the form from UserData.
+This will tell us which user is uploading a file.